New Haven Concrete Company

 • Hairline cracks

-• Small chips or flaking
+• Small chips/flakes

 • Slight discoloration